bartificer/programming-by-stealth/docs/pbs49.md

 Firstly, if the step function returns something other than an instance of `bartificer.ca.State`, it should try to convert it to a state using the `.stateFromValue()` function you created earlier.
 If this fails, a `TypeError` should be thrown.

-Secondly, the next state needs to be checked against the list of allowed states (`._cellStates`), thowing a `TypeError` if not found.
+Secondly, the next state needs to be checked against the list of allowed states (`._cellStates`), throwing a `TypeError` if not found.

 ## Final Thoughts